Governance

 Ensuring Compliance

-The Group Code of Ethics establishes fundamental values and ethics to be embraced by all Group employees and serves as a set of fundamental guiding principles for the Group's management and employees.
-All Group employees of the Mitsubishi HC Capital Group adhere to the Code of Ethics.
+The Group Code of Ethics establishes fundamental values and ethics to be embraced throughout the Group, and serves as a set of fundamental guiding principles for all officers and employees.
+All officers and employees of the Group adhere to the Code of Ethics.

 Code of Ethics